top of page

 Why I Still Host After All These Years

-It fills my heart.
-It allows me to travel the world without leaving my home.
+In a way, it allows me to travel the world without leaving home.

-One night I’m sharing a lasagna that took hours to prepare.
-Another night it’s French-style fish with lemon butter sauce, followed by chocolate mousse made from fresh eggs collected that morning.
+Another night it might be French-style fish with lemon butter sauce followed by chocolate mousse made from eggs collected that morning.

-Food, stories, work, laughter — this is how connection happens.
+Food, work, stories, laughter — this is how connection happens.

 And when it happens well, it's powerful.